 You can book appointments and order repeat prescriptions online by registering for Patient access.
 Please ask at reception for more details.

-The reception staff are members of the practice team and it has been agreed they should ask patients ‘why they need to be seen’.
 Reception staff are trained to ask certain questions in order to ensure that you receive the most appropriate medical care from the most appropriate health professional at the most appropriate time.